tu-team/2/doc/emotions/affective and appraisal aspects/affective_appraisal_and_coping_aspecs.md

 ![Emotion-focused coping](emotion_focused_coping_in_model_of_six.png)

-Stimulus triggers affective appraisal.
-Affective appraisal switches emotional state of the system from neutral to fear, initiates cognitive appraisal and instinctive behaviour.
-Cognitive appraisal initiates emotion-focused coping that in its turn switches fear state to neutral (evaluating current situation is not so frightening via positive reinterpretation).
+Stimulus triggers affective appraisal then affective appraisal switches emotional state of the system from neutral to fear, initiates cognitive appraisal and instinctive behaviour.
+Cognitive appraisal initiates emotion-focused coping that in its turn switches fear state to neutral (evaluating current situation as not so frightening via positive reinterpretation).
 Meanwhile instinctive behaviour influences environment and effect of this influence is apprised as stimulus with second affective appraisal.

 ### Problem-focused coping

-Marsella and Gratch defines problem-focused coping in contrast to emotion-focused coping as "acting  on  the  environment".
+Problem-focused coping is defined in contrast to emotion-focused coping as "... acting on the environment".
 Problem-focused coping includes: planning and suppression of competing activities.

 ![Problem-focused coping](problem_focused_coping_in_model_of_six.png)

 Inbound stimulus triggers affective appraisal and it switches emotional state of the system from neutral to fear, then appraisal initiates cognitive appraisal.
-This appraisal usually includes several processes on learned, deliberative and possibly reflective thinking  and self-reflective thinking levels.
-Result of the appraisal and supplemental thinking processes could be problem-focused coping strategy.
+This appraisal usually includes several processes on learned, deliberative, possibly reflective thinking  and self-reflective thinking levels.
+Result of cognitive appraisal and supplemental thinking processes could be problem-focused coping.
 It worth to note that decision to use emotion-focused or problem focused coping could be gender dependant [sex_differencies].
 Then during problem-focused coping some strategy is selected (for example planning) and used.
 Actions of the strategy changes environment and system now faces effect as new stimulus to be appraised.
 Second affective appraisal switches system emotional state to neutral as the result of effect evaluation.

 In this chapter we come close to questions of gender influence over decision making and coping strategy selection.
 One more aspect that was not explicitly described here but still has significant influence on appraisal and coping is temperament that could significantly influence selection of coping strategy and cognitive appraisal.